anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-2-data-lineage-with-cloud-composer-bq.md

 #### 2.4.
 Pipeline Step 2a: Create Crimes Report by Year

 The SQL for this is below.
+Its identical to our prior exercise (BQ SQL -lineage) but while the tables there had "chicago_crimes" suffix, this has just "crimes_" suffix.<br>
-Do not run it, we will run from Airflow.
-This is identical to what we did in the prior module - but note the suffix of _cc2.
+**Do not run it, we will run from Airflow.**

 ```
 CREATE OR REPLACE TABLE